SamanthaTucker/Project-2/README.md

 - Users will be able to create username and passwords.
 Users will have their created vacations saved to their profiles, and will be able to view them once logging in.
 - Ability to add User personal travel notes and tips
 - Updated nav links/ Hamburger menu
+- Updated nav link Travel-notes: Users will be able to input notes and tips to their created vacations/ input their experience in a blog like post in their account